luhmann/hired/README.md

 * My preferred way of learning new technologies is constantly rewriting the same set of applications.
 This is one of them.

 ## Next steps
+* Add multi-user capabilities along, which will require real authentication
 * Make entries editable
 * Turn it into a Progressive Web App, for better offline and mobile-support
 * Implement statistics